A Deep Dive into Automobile Rubber Parts

 Injection Molding

-Injection molding is widely used for high-volume production of complex rubber parts with precise dimensions.
+Injection molding service is widely used for high-volume production of complex rubber parts with precise dimensions.
 This process involves heating rubber and injecting it into a mold under high pressure, where it cures into the final shape.
 It is particularly suitable for components like seals, gaskets, and bushings due to its ability to produce intricate shapes with high consistency and minimal waste.

 Compression Molding

-Compression molding is used for medium-hard compounds and low-volume production.
+Compression molding process is used for medium-hard compounds and low-volume production.
 It involves placing a preformed rubber blank into a heated mold cavity, where it is compressed and cured.
 This method is ideal for producing parts like bushings, mounts, and some types of seals and gaskets, especially when the raw materials are expensive or the required volumes are low.

 Transfer Molding